ADMISSIONS POLICY 2024-25

 Application Procedure and Timetable

-Application Forms will be available from the School office from 1st February 2019.
-For those who have already registered their child at the school application forms will be sent to the home address at the beginning of February 2019.
+Application Forms will be available from the School office from 1st March 2023.
+For those who have already registered their child at the school application forms will be sent to the home address/emailed at the end of February 2023.

 As vacancies can occur at any time during the year there is no specific closing date for receipt of applications and all forms submitted will be placed on a waiting list.
 Placing a child’s name on the waiting list does not guarantee that a place will become available.
 When a vacancy does occur, time spent on the waiting list has no bearing on the allocation of the place and the criteria above continue to be applied in that order.